-The Nutrition Services department participates in the School Breakfast, National School Lunch, and Summer Food Service programs.
-Nutrition Services also provides snacks for various programs, catering services, and contract services to charter schools, parochial schools, and child care facilities.
-The department provides services to 26 elementary schools, 11 secondary schools, 62 day care and nursery schools, three adult service centers, and eight contract sites.
-In addition, the nutrition services department operates the Summer Food Service Program for children and provides catering services district wide for administrative functions.
+The Nutrition Services department participates in the School Breakfast, National School Lunch, After-School Snack and Summer Food Service programs.
+The department provides services to elementary and secondary schools, daycare and nursery schools, and contract sites.

 The Office for Exceptional Children operates under the operating standards for Ohio's Schools Serving Children with Disabilities.
 These standards provide a framework for schools to:

 - Provide children with disabilities with the best conditions for learning